-With the introduction of the new corporate liability provision under Section 17A of the Malaysian Anti-Corruption Commission (MACC) Act 2009 (Amendment 2018), effective from 1 June 2020, the Board has reviewed the Group's readiness to implement the Anti-Bribery and Anti-Corruption Policy in accordance with the compliance objective.
+With the introduction of the corporate liability provision under Section 17A of the Malaysian Anti-Corruption Commission (MACC) Act 2009 (Amendment 2018), effective from 1 June 2020, the Board has implemented and conducted annual review on the Group's Anti-Bribery and Anti-Corruption Policy in accordance with the compliance objective.
 The Company's Anti-Bribery and Anti-Corruption Policy is accessible on the Company's website at www.tong.com.my.